sf-wdi-44/intro-ruby/README.md

 One super awesome trick that you will undoubtedly use all the time comes from our friend, the **String** object.

 It's called **string interpolation** – and it lets us build complicated strings without having to add them together the old fashioned way.
+It's similar to template literals in JavaScript.

 1. Try out this code: